XO, Kitty: Release

 XO, Kitty premiered on Netflix on May 18, 2023.
 The second season premiered on January 16, 2025.
-The third season is scheduled to premiere in early 2026.
+The third season premiered on April 2, 2026.

 Reception

-For the first season, the review aggregator website Rotten Tomatoes reported an 81% approval rating with an average rating of 5.8/10, based on 27 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported an 82% approval rating with an average rating of 5.8/10, based on 28 critic reviews.
 The website's critics consensus reads, "A modest and sweet extension of all the films that fans have loved before, XO, Kitty aims straight for the heart and finds its mark."
-Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on eight critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 8 critics, indicating "generally favorable" reviews.

 The second season has an 83% approval rating on Rotten Tomatoes, based on 18 critic reviews, with an average rating of 6.5/10.
 The website's critics consensus reads, "Returning with improved form, XO Kittys second season injects a lovely mix of fun and memorable characters into its exceedingly saccharine proceedings."
-On Metacritic, it has a weighted average score of 68 out of 100 based on 4 critics, indicating "generally favorable" reviews.
+On Metacritic, it has a weighted average score of 70 out of 100 based on 5 critics, indicating "generally favorable" reviews.

+The third season has a 61% approval rating on Rotten Tomatoes, based on 18 critic reviews, with an average rating of 5.8/10.
+On Metacritic, it has a weighted average score of 48 out of 100 based on 4 critics, indicating "mixed or average" reviews.

 While the series had a high viewership on Netflix in more than 50 countries, it received minimal attention in South Korea, where the show takes place.
 A reason cited for this was that the global success of South Korean media led to the country's people not caring about its depiction in foreign productions.
 Another explanation was that thrillers and action shows are more popular than romance shows in South Korea.